 Stephens Scown has been at the forefront of advice on pension sharing since it was introduced.
 We obtained the first reverse pension sharing order in the country, which maximised the overall pension value in the circumstances.
 We have also contributed to the recent Pensions Advisory Group report which informs lawyers and the court on how to approach pension sharing in different circumstances.

-The firm has been at the forefront of advice on pension sharing since it was introduced – in fact we obtained the first reverse pension sharing order in the country.
-We have established links with pension experts and actuaries who can offer specific solutions and calculations depending on the type of pension involved.
+We enjoy well-established links with pension experts and actuaries, who can offer specific solutions and calculations depending on the type of pension involved.

-The availability of state pensions is another important consideration as a dependent spouse will not always have made sufficient National Insurance contributions to obtain a full state pension and therefore a compensating adjustment may be needed in any financial settlement.
+The availability of state pensions is another important consideration.
+A dependent spouse may not have made sufficient National Insurance contributions to receive a full state pension, and therefore a compensating adjustment may be needed in any financial settlement.

-Our family law team has been ranked as the best in Devon and Cornwall by Chambers and The Legal 500, the two leading independent legal guides.
-Combining sensitivity with sound legal advice, you can rely on us to help you achieve the best possible outcome.
+Chambers and The Legal 500, the two leading independent legal guides, rank our Family Law team as the best in Devon and Cornwall, so you can rely on us to help you achieve the best possible outcomes.